 Activities within the aquatic preserve include boating, snorkeling, diving, commercial fishing, marine life collecting, charter sport fishing and recreational fishing for finfish and lobster.

 Coupon Bight Aquatic Preserve is located in the lower half of the Florida Keys archipelago.
 Lying south of the main land mass of Big Pine Key, the preserve is bounded on the north and east by the extension of that land area and on the south by the 12-foot depth contour in the Atlantic Ocean.
 The western boundary runs from the 12-foot Atlantic contour along the 6-foot depth contour of Newfound Harbour Channel in a northeasterly direction to the southwestern tip of Big Pine Key.
-The privately owned Newfound Harbor Keys lie between the interior waters of the Bight and the Atlantic portions of the preserve.
+The privately owned Newfound Harbor Keys lie between the interior waters of the Bight and the Atlantic portions of the aquatic preserve.
 Only state-owned submerged lands are included within the boundary.

 There are no boat ramps directly on the aquatic preserve but there are several nearby including two approximately 1 mile away.
 Several of the islands within the aquatic preserve contain residential lots, specifically on Cooks Island, Long Beach and Hopkins Island.
 Access to some of these residences is provided by Long Beach Road.
 Only private single-family docks provide access to the aquatic preserve.
 Much of the adjacent uplands are part of Key Deer National Wildlife Refuge.